- Upgraded infotainment, finally

 The 2020 Toyota Tacoma manages average crash test scores but includes great standard active safety technology.

-The 2020 Toyota Tacoma hasn’t been crash tested since its update, but the 2019 model left room for improvement.
+The 2020 Toyota Tacoma has room for improvement in its crash-test scores.
 However, standard active safety technology is unique among midsize pickups, which earns it a point.
-The IIHS gave TRD models a Top Safety Pick award, but since that doesn't apply to the most popular Tacomas, we're giving it a 5 out of 10.
+The IIHS gave TRD models a Top Safety Pick award and there are good safety options, but we take one back for sub-par federal scores.
+It's a 7.

-According to the federal government, last year’s Tacoma received four stars overall, with four stars in both frontal and rollover crash tests and five stars for side crash tests.
-These ratings are just for the Crew Cab model, as Extended Cab models weren’t fully tested.
+According to the federal government, the 2020 Tacoma received four stars overall, with four stars in both frontal and rollover crash tests and five stars for side crash tests.
+These ratings are just for the crew cab model, as extended cab models weren’t fully tested.

 The 2020 model also received decent scores from the independent IIHS, which awarded “Good” ratings in every category except for “Acceptable” in the small overlap front passenger side test.
 New headlights on TRD models earned a Top Safety Pick award, but that does not apply on other trims due to “Marginal” headlights.

 Fortunately, the 2020 Tacoma is one of the few midsize pickups that includes a full suite of active safety technology as standard, including automatic emergency braking, lane departure warning, automatic high beams, and adaptive cruise control.